New Relic APM

 New Relic connects and monitors your site using a PHP agent.
 As it collects data, you can log in and review the responses through the New Relic dashboard.

-- Verify and compare traffic to transaction time
+- Traffic to transaction time

 We recommend reviewing tracked data: